jalexcole/worldwindjs/README.md

 ___Note: This is personal project and is not the official Web WorldWind library from NASA___

-__WorldWindJS__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
+__WorldWindJS__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA (with contributions from ESA).
 This fork provides a release channel for builds based on the latest fixes and features from WebWorldWind's develop branch plus several "cherry-picked" enhancements from the WorldWind community.

 This fork exists to support the development of several personal projects, including: